hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 In this lab, you will complete the following activities:

-* Verify that the lab prerequisites are met (that you have the required Azure resources)
+* Configure Lab Prerequisites (required Azure resources)
 * Deploy an Azure IoT Edge Enabled Linux VM
 * Create an IoT Edge Device Identity in IoT Hub using Azure CLI
 * Connect the IoT Edge Device to IoT Hub